 Now, onto the shaping of the cake.
 The bundt cake pans I found look most like a flower blossom are the Nordic Ware Blossom, Crown, and Rose Bundt Pans.
 Either pan will work for this recipe.
 The trick is just enough batter, so the pan doesn’t completely fill all the way, lower baking temp, and a split coloration.
 Check out my tips below!

-Tips for baking Spring Blossom Orange Cake
+Tips for baking this Olive Oil Cake Recipe

 - Measure or weigh ingredient amounts to be exact.